pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/6-network-topology.md

 ## Where isolation comes from

 PyPSA-Earth builds the transmission grid from **[OpenStreetMap (OSM)](https://www.openstreetmap.org/)**, volunteer-mapped substations and power lines, downloaded in [Part 1](1-baseline-model.md).
-The model topology is whatever OSM contains at download time, not an official KEGOC schematic.
+The model topology is derived from OSM data when it was downloaded, not an official KEGOC schematic.

 Two facts about the workflow combine to create the problem: